What You Need to Know About RSV

 Effective Treatment

 Symptoms of the croup are often worse at nighttime.
 The best treatments for mild to moderate cases of croup (with no difficulty breathing) are a cool mist humidifier, cold air from the freezer or going outside.
 If your child has croup in the fall or winter, wrap up in a blanket and sit on the porch and breathe in the night air.
 This can make a surprisingly big difference in symptoms.
-If this doesn’t help resolve them, the next step is to see your pediatrician for a dose of steroids.
+If this doesn’t help resolve them, the next step is to see one of our pediatric doctors in Chattanooga for a dose of steroids.

 Decadron is the treatment of choice – given by shot or as a drink in the office.
 One dose lasts about five days in the body.
 Steroids open the airways, reduce swelling in the throat so air can move through more easily.
 In most cases, this helps patients get through the worst of the illness, which is the first five to seven days.